datalad-handbook/book/docs/glossary.rst

       set with the option ``publish-depends`` in the commands :command:`datalad siblings`, :command:`datalad create-sibling`, and
       :command:`datalad create-sibling-github/gitlab`.

+   pull request
+      Also known as :term:`merge request`.
+Contributions to Git repositories/DataLad datasets can be proposed to be :term:`merge`\d into the dataset by "requesting a pull/update" from the dataset maintainer to obtain a proposed change from a dataset clone or sibling.
+It is implemented as a feature in repository hosting sites such as :term:`GitHub`, :term:`Gin`, or :term:`GitLab`.

    relative path
       A path related to the present working directory.
 Relative paths never start with ``/``.